han-yaeger/yaeger-tutorial/README.md

         }
     }
 ```
+When you followed the steps above you might have implemented the `AABBCollider` interface in the `AirBubble` class as well as
+in the `PoissonBubble` class.
+Since they now both implement the same interface, you should move the implementation of
+`AABBCollider` to the superclass `Bubble`.

 ## Add Coral to the Game Level
 The Game Level needs a bit more decoration, so as the last step in this tutorial,